ocni-dtu/livestock-blog/index.md

 Welcome to the Livestock package documentation!

 Livestock is the name of the library of components that has been developed for the thesis of Christian Kongsgaard.

+**What can Livestock do?**
+* Livestock enables the user to calculate outdoor thermal comfort where the evapotranspiration of vegetation is taken into account.
+* Livestock includes a wrapper around the [Catchment Modelling Framework (CMF)](http://fb09-pasig.umwelt.uni-giessen.de/cmf/), which is a CPython library to create and compute hydrological models.

 Livestock consists of a series of Grasshopper Python Script components and a underlying collection of Python scripts and a PyPI package.

 ### Getting Started with Livestock: